 First, it gives the Office of Aboriginal Initiatives a 'heads-up' that you have applied to Laurier so they can contact you about the services available to you as an Aboriginal student.

-Second, it makes you eligible for the Aboriginal Admission Policy which gives you an advantage in the admissions process.
+Second, it makes you eligible for the Aboriginal Admission Policy which gives you an assistance, should your application need it, in the admissions process.

 Further information can be found here: http://www.edu.gov.on.ca/eng/aboriginal/selfID.html